 1.2.
 What do I have to do to meet the requirements?

 Farms, feedlots and saleyards must become accredited to participate in EUCAS.
 Entry into EUCAS is by way of an application form PDF [277 KB].
-The Department of Agriculture administers the accreditation arrangements.
+The Department of Agriculture, Water and the Environment administers the accreditation arrangements.

 EUCAS requires accredited farms to: